dmentipl/plonk/docs/source/overview.rst

            4.35330982e+12, 4.44686164e+12, 4.47133547e+12, 4.83307604e+12,
            4.63783507e+12, 4.95119779e+12, 5.17961431e+12, 5.29308491e+12]) <Unit('meter')>

-You can convert the data in the :py:class:`Profile` object to a pandas DataFrame with the :py:meth:`to_dataframe` method.
+You can convert the data in the :class:`Profile` object to a pandas DataFrame with the :meth:`~Profile.to_dataframe` method.
 This takes all loaded profiles and puts them into the DataFrame with units indicated in brackets.

 .. code-block:: pycon